OpenTechSchool/python-beginners/docs/en/getting_started.rst

 .. tip::

    Wordpad, TextEdit, Notepad, and Word are **not** suitable text editors.
-If you are unsure whether you already have a usable editor, you might want to download and install `Sublime Text <http://www.sublimetext.com/>`_.
+If you are unsure whether you already have a usable editor, you might want to download and install `Sublime Text
-   Sophisticated editors like this also take care of identation and help you run and debug your code.
+   <http://www.sublimetext.com/>`_.
+Sophisticated editors like this
+   can also help you with formatting, running and debugging your code.

 And now we are all set and can get started with turtle!